-This feature comes with an extra 1,5% charge when you used to pay government fees.
-See the latest information on Curve website.
+This feature comes with an extra 1,5% charge when paying government fees.
+See the latest fee information on the Curve website.

 Benefit 3: Clear Spending Statistics

-Curve promises free currency conversions.
+Curve does free currency conversions on the bank days.
 Normally, for purchases either with a debit or credit card, paying with a currency outside the card's home currency, the bank converts the amount into the currency of your bank card using the average exchange rate of the currency involved and the bank also charges a conversion fee of about 2%.
-Curve handles the conversion on behalf of the bank without any reward.
+Curve handles the conversion on behalf of the underlying card without any reward.

 In our case, we are using cards issued by banks in Finland having euro as the home currency.
 When we travelled to Israel where the currency is Israeli New Shekel (a non-euro currency), Curve converted this foreign currency into euros using the current exchange rate and transferred the payment to the selected card in euros.
 No service or conversion fees were added to our bills from purchases made with the card.

 We had Curve as our payment card during our travels recently in Croatia, Turkey and Israel.
-The application tells you how much money was saved through free currency conversions.
+The application told us how much money was saved through free currency conversions.
 During our travels abroad, we have saved easily 2% of our travel budget without having to pay for currency conversion.
 This, of course, only applies to purchases outside your local currency.